 - protects children from developing problems with addiction and violence.

-The programmes Papilio-U3 (nurseries for under 3 year olds) and Papilio-6to9 (primary school) main features have been developed and are now being tested nationwide as pilot projects and evaluated scientifically.
+The programmes Papilio-U3 (nurseries for under 3 year olds) and Papilio-6to9 (primary school) main features have been developed, evaluated scientifically and are now being implemented for the first time.

 Papilio-3to6 is brought into nurseries through pre-school teachers as mediators